 MATERIAL BALANCES

-Table 3 provides information on the raw material requirements for the entire flow sheet.
+TABLE 3 provides information on the raw material requirements for the entire flow sheet.
 The quantities are displayed in kg/year and kg/hour and were extracted from the Excel version of the Material & Streams report (Appendix A in the e-mail attachment).
 The report also breaks down the amounts of raw material used in each section of the process.
 Details of each stream are displayed in the report.

-Table 3
+TABLE 3

-Raw material requirements for the entire flow sheet.
+Raw material requirements for the entire flow sheet